lipskiyp/PortfolioConstructor/ README.md

 ## input/

-check_input() module inside check_input.py checks the user input for all 'shown' fields given a selected constructor.
+check_input() module inside the check_input.py file checks all 'shown' user input fields given a selected constructor.
 The module returns True/False if all of the user inputs are valid/invalid, as well as a list of errors incurred during the check. checks.py file contains all of the insidvidual 'check' modules for every user input.

-format_input() module inside the format_input.py file formats the user input from str to a required format for all of the 'shown' fields given a selected constructor.
+format_input() module inside the format_input.py file formats the user input from str to a required format for all all 'shown' user input fields given a selected constructor.
 The module returns dict with all of the formatted inputs/None if user input was formatted successfully/failed to format, as well as a list of errors incurred during the formatting.

 ## instance/